-Chicago is the most corrupt city, and Illinois the third-most corrupt state, in the nation, according to a recent report by the University of Illinois at Chicago.
+Chicago is the most corrupt city, and Illinois the second-most corrupt state, in the nation, according to a recent report by the University of Illinois at Chicago.

 But corruption in Illinois is more than a buzzword.
 It comes with social and economic costs.
 Not only does corruption lessen residents’ faith in the government, it decreases economic growth and disincentivizes investments in the state.

 Illinois’ public corruption convictions cost the state economy an estimated $550 million every year from 2000-2017, the Illinois Policy Institute estimated according to a 2011 study published in the peer-reviewed academic journal “Public Choice.”
 That’s a total during those 17 years of more than $9.9 billion.

 Federal corruption convictions per capita were 8% more common in Illinois than in other states during that time period.

 The annual loss of economic activity means the 285,000 Illinoisans actively seeking employment find it harder to land a job, and the state economy will likely continue to lag the rest of the nation.

 It is no secret that Chicago has a longstanding tradition of political corruption.
 Now that criminal investigations are threatening to drag in a string of Chicago leaders, it does not look like that tradition is going away anytime soon.

 - On June 24, former Chicago Ald.
 Willie Cochran, 20th Ward, was sentenced to more than a year in prison for wire fraud.